min2ha/ukwa-site/content/target/53106/index.en.md

   "subject": "UK General Election 2017"
 }

-# Another Angry Voice: 30 things you should know about the Tory record

 An opinion piece stating why people shouldn't vote for the conservatives in GE 2017.